 Summative ratings must be provided for all teachers by June 30, of a given school year and reported to the CSDE per state statute.
 Should state standardized test data not yet be available at the time of calculating a summative rating, a rating must be completed based on evidence that is available.
-When the summative rating for a teacher may be significantly impacted by state standardized test data, the evaluator should recalculate the teacher's summative rating when the data is available and submit the adjusted rating no later than September 15.
+When the summative rating for a teacher may be significantly impacted by state standardized test data, the evaluator should recalculate the teacher's summative rating when the data is available and submit the Connecticut State Department of Education 41 adjusted rating no later than September 15.
 These adjustments should inform goal setting in the new school year.